TahsinPavel/AI-Voice-Calling-Agent/README.md

    python -m uvicorn app.main:app --reload
    ```

-2. For phone integration, you'll need to expose your local server to the internet using ngrok:
+2. For phone integration, you'll need to expose your local server to the internet using a tunneling service:
    ```
    ngrok http 8000
    ```

-3. Configure your Twilio phone number to point to your ngrok URL + `/api/voice`
+3. Configure your Twilio phone number to point to your tunnel URL + `/api/voice`

 ## API Endpoints